randomnoun/bookcase-ops/README.md

 # bookcase-ops

 **bookcase-ops** ( or DevSecBookcaseOps if you want to throw in a couple more buzz-syllables ) is a series of packer scripts and ansible tasks to maintain the handful of machines I have running in that bookcase over there.

 It mostly exists because we're now using Kubernetes at work and I feel I now need to burden myself with configuring and running this on my home servers as well.

-Looking over my notes, this took about 4 weekends, spread over about 4 months, so hopefully this will save me / others having to go through all this again when I next have to upgrade all this shit.
+Looking over my notes, this took about 4 weekends, spread over about 4 months, so hopefully this will save me / others having to go through all this again when I next have to upgrade all this high quality software product.

+And you know, when I inevitably kick the bucket, my immediate family, who have difficulty selecting a different HDMI input or operating a printer, might be able to salvage some of my life's work.
+Which they won't  be unable to understand in any meaningful way.
+I have a niece starting computer science this year though, so I guess hope springs eternal.

 # What's in the box ?